 Sometimes I feel like I’m living in a bubble.
-My secure, middle-class life can feel completely separate from the lives of my neighbors, down the street or just a mile away, who struggle with the unpredictability and chaos of poverty.
-Believing that our lives are more connected than I can see, and trusting that Jesus loves all of us, I look for ways to get outside my middle-class bubble.
+My secure, middle-class life can feel completely separate from the lives of my neighbors, down the street or just a mile away, whose experience daily frustrations and limitations of poverty.
+Believing that our lives are more connected than I can see, and trusting that Jesus loves all of us, I look for ways to get outside my bubble.
 The relationships I’ve found are a blessing to me.

 Church is one place where this bubble-effect happens.
 As congregations and as individuals we need to understand what poverty is and how our expectations are shaped by living in largely middle-class communities.

-Below are descriptions of two classes that can equip us to come alongside people living in poverty with humility and compassion.
-If this resonates with you, please join us for an upcoming session or contact me for more information.
+Below are descriptions of workshops that can help us to see.
+Please join us for an upcoming session or contact me for more information.

 – Susan Squires

 “If you pour yourself out for the hungry and satisfy the desires of the afflicted, then shall your light rise in the darkness and your gloom be as the noonday.”
 (Isaiah 58:10)

 The Color of Compromise shows us the American church’s history of complicity with racism.
 Jemar Tisby’s bestselling book has been adapted as a video course, which we will use as the basis of an 11-week group discussion via Zoom.
 If you have been wondering what all the protests are about, or if you want to consider how to respond as Christian, this is for you.